madarasibalazs/Projects/weather_project/README.md

 If you encounter any issues, check the following common solutions:
 1. **API Key Issues**:
 Make sure your `api_key.txt` file is correctly configured and that your OpenWeatherMap API key is valid.
-I would also note, that it takes a couple of hours for OpenWeatherMap to generate and activate your API key.
+I would note, that it takes a couple of hours for OpenWeatherMap to generate and activate your API key.
 Make sure you wait for some time before trying out the project.

-3. **Missing Dependencies**:
+2. **Missing Dependencies**:
 If you get errors related to missing libraries, ensure all dependencies are installed.
 (See more at the Dependencies part)

+I want to also add, that I know the images should not be uploaded, but initially I planned it to be a local project and did not use the links of the images.
+This way it takes up more space in the Github repository, however it would take a lot of time to redo this part.
 If there are any problems, please create an issue and I will check it out as soon as I can.

 ## Authors